maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├─ [_sprites.sass][]<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└─ [application.css.scss][]<br>

-NOTE: You may have noticed that the base application file uses the .scss syntax, and other other partials use the .sass syntax.
+NOTE: You may have noticed that the base application file uses the `.scss` syntax, and other other partials use the `.sass` syntax.
 This is perfectly fine and done so in part because Rails needs this file to end in .scss, and with the boilerplate files to keep abreast of boilerplate changes is easier to use this syntax.
-Everything else and whenever possible I use the .sass syntax because of my own personal preference for it.
+Everything else and whenever possible I use the `.sass` syntax because of my own personal preference for it.

 NOTE: Why the "desktop" subfolder?
 To better organize desktop specific files.
 In the [Chapter 5][] we will create another subfolder called "mobile".
 Files outside of these two folders are common to both desktop and mobile device types.
 This will become clear to you in Chapter 5.

+### Foundation Styles Conclusion

-And now with everything in place your page should now look something like this:
+And now with everything in place your page should look something like this:

 ![][Basic Styles]

 It's pretty basic, but much better than [before][].
-More importantly and much like in [Chapter 1][], the greatest benefit of what we have done can be found under the hood.
-In this chapter it is the organization and structure of the stylesheets we imported into our project, a very solid foundation, and the tools we're using to help us write styles.
+More importantly, and much like in [Chapter 1][], the greatest benefit of what we have done in this chapter can be found under the hood; the organization and structure of the stylesheets we imported into our project and the tools we're using to help us write styles.
+In my experience, as you move along in development and your project grows in complexity, as different authors contribute, stylesheets can become behemoths, unmanageable, and downright confusing.
+Starting with the organizational structure of our foundation styles from the get-go avoids this.

 In the [next chapter][Chapter 4] we will dissect and explain in detail our stylesheet structure and organization as well as explore best practices in stylesheet development and maintenance.

 [Manifesto]:            https://github.com/maxxiimo/the-front-end-manifesto/blob/master/MANIFESTO.md
 [Chapter 1]:            https://github.com/maxxiimo/the-front-end-manifesto/blob/master/chp1-foundation-markup.md#foundation-markup